khatinle/khatinle/README.md

 - 👋 Hi, I’m @khatinle
 - 👀 I’m interested in finding insights from data for business decision making
-- 🌱 I’m currently learning more about SQL, Python to be a business intelligence analyst
 - 💞️ I’m looking to collaborate on business intelligence projects, mainly using Power BI
 - 📫 How to reach me: letinkha@gmail.com
 - 😄 Pronouns: he/him